Āryatārā Atiyoga

 Mālā

-oṃ rucirā maṇi pravartamānaye svāhā॥The prayer beads blessing.
+oṃ rucirā maṇi pravartamānaye svāhā॥The prayer beads blessing - a

 - संस्कृतम्-Sanskrit